kumahq/kuma-gui/DEVELOPER.md

 being the path for our route.
 But say you wanted the Mesh to be at the end instead (like in the context of the Meshes view).
 Your route would instead be structured like so: `/meshes/default`

+### Creating mock data

+For handling mock data, we use [axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter).

+**NOTE: Mocking is enabled by default.** If you need to disable this in order to see only data coming from Kuma itself:

+1. Stop the app with `ctrl+c`
+2. change `VUE_APP_MOCK_API_ENABLED` to `false` in `.env.development`
+3. Restart the app

+#### Creating and modifying mocks

+All of our mock data is located in `src/services/mock.js`.
+We recommend reading the [documentation](https://github.com/ctimmerm/axios-mock-adapter#readme) for axios-mock-adapter to get an understanding on how it works and what it has to offer.

+Right now, our mock file is quite large.
+If you are so inclined and would like to help us organize it better, please feel free to [open a PR](https://github.com/kumahq/kuma-gui/pulls) to split it up into more manageable chunks.

 ### VueX store / State management

 All of our app state management functionality is located in `src/store/index.js`.
 In the future, we would like to split